cityofships/azimuth-config/docs/configuration/04-target-cloud/02-openstack-manila.md

 !!! warning  "Resizing of shares is not supported"

-    If you increase the share size, new shares will be created at the new size but existing shares **will not** be resized.
+    If you increase the share size in your Azimuth configuration, new shares will be created at the new size but existing shares **will not** be resized.

     Existing shares can be resized manually using the OpenStack CLI or Horizon dashboard.

-Platforms will receive the following Ansible variables that they can use to configure the share:
+Ansible-based platforms will receive the following variables that can be use to configure the share:

 ```yaml
 cluster_project_manila_share: true